 7 things you (probably) didn’t know about Samuel Pepys

-The diary of Samuel Pepys (1633–1703) gives us a fly-on-the-wall account of London life in the 17th century – from the triumphant return of Charles II to the disasters of the plague and the Great Fire of London.
-Writing for History Extra, Deborah Swift, author of a new novel Pleasing Mr Pepys, reveals seven things you might not know about the renowned diarist…
+The diary of Samuel Pepys (1633–1703) gives us a fly-on-the-wall account of life during the 17th century – from the devastation of war and plague, to the triumphant return of Charles II.
+But did you know that Pepys ‘rescued’ a cheese during the Great Fire of London and once kept a lion as a pet?
+Historical novelist Deborah Swift reveals seven fascinating facts about the diarist…

 Samuel Pepys began his diary on 1 January 1660, adding entries until 1669, when the fear that writing in dim light was making him blind brought those entries to an end.
 His fears were unfounded, but mysteriously he never returned to writing his personal diary.
 A naval administrator who rose to become chief secretary of the Admiralty commission, Pepys helped to bring an important new professionalism to the Royal Navy.
 But you might not know…